“I was a silent actress, a body. I belonged to dreams, those dreams you can’t ruin.”

 Her entry into nudity was as unlikely as her death.

 This winner of beauty pageants went to get a part in an advert but walked into the wrong room where they were auditioning for Emmanuelle.
 She said that when she was asked to take her clothes off, she did so without hesitation and, strangely, felt comfortable.
-She would go on to star in Private Lessons, the highest grossing independent movies of 1981.

 That this beauty and dream giver battled the ugliness of throat cancer, lung cancer and esophageal cancer is ironic and tragic.